SohamAnwane111/EvalVerse/README.md

 - ❌ Previous hardcoded agent-task definitions.
 - ❌ Static `run_all()` logic (now disabled for dynamic use-cases).
 - ❌ Tooling stubs and placeholder decorators replaced with functional runtime tools.

+## Tools Added
+- Web Search tools integrated with Question Generator

+## Voice Input Added
+- Added feature to interview with voice as input process the text and output the result.

 ## 🤖 Core Components